FusionAuth/fusionauth-site/site/_posts/2020-11-30-gnap-next-gen-oauth.md

 }
 ```

 The reverse case is available as well.
 If the client knows who the owner is, it can present identity claims.
-If a client presents such claims and the authorization server trusts they tied to the resource owner, the owner may not need to be consulted for delegation decisions.
+If a client presents such claims and the authorization server trusts they are tied to the resource owner, the owner may not need to be consulted for delegation decisions.
 This trust can be built through request signing.

 From the specification: